-For each line, select the most Option A (better access to trading Option B (increased interconnection

-appropriate option. venues by intermediaries) between trading venues)

-Increasing the level of liquidity

-for shares and ETFs

-Improving the quality of

-execution

-Increasing the speed of execution

-Reducing the cost of execution

-for clients

-Delivering a more efficient EU

-trading landscape

-19) In other jurisdictions, notably the US, an increased level of interconnection at the level of trading venues resulted from the application of the 'order protection rule' (Rule 611 of the Regulation National Market System) that established intermarket protection against trade-throughs for certain shares.
-Do you have any experience with this rule?
+• question 17 (increased interconnection (better access to trading venues by ion between trading venues, option B) For each line, select the most Option A (better access to trading Option B (increased interconnection appropriate option. venues by intermediaries) between trading venues) Increasing the level of liquidity for shares and ETFs Improving the quality of execution Increasing the speed of execution Reducing the cost of execution for clients Delivering a more efficient EU trading landscape resulted from the application of the 'order protection rule' (Rule 6) market protection against trade-thro nnection at the level of trading venues 511 of the Regulation National Market bughs for certain shares.
+Do you have